 Ipassa and Tuke are adolescent chimpanzees entering the critical period of puberty.
 As a female, Ipassa will soon begin experiencing sexual cycles and will receive increasing amounts of sexual attention from males.
 Tuke must begin forming relationships with the adult males of the community.
 Tuke will soon outgrow and dominate all the females in the community.
 Even while still small, Tuke is starting to practice displaying and spends much of his free time harassing females smaller than himself.
 While finding his way in the politics of the chimpanzee community are essential for Tuke’s future success, Ipassa’s objectives are to find the best place for her and her future offspring to forage.
 We are currently investigating the ontogeny of sex differences in behavior of chimpanzees.

-Wallace is one of the youngest infants in the community, born to a young mother named Wilma.
+Gola is a young infant in the community, born to Outamba, the alpha female in the community.
 Chimpanzee infants are born more well-developed than are human infants — they must cling to their mothers in the trees!
-Wallace’s mother will provide milk for him for 2-4 years, but gradually Wallace will venture away from his mother’s embrace for longer and longer periods, exploring his environment, learning what there is to eat (and how to eat it), and playing with other juveniles and adults.
+Gola’s mother will provide milk for him for 2-4 years, but gradually Gola will venture away from her mother’s embrace for longer and longer periods, exploring her environment, learning what there is to eat (and how to eat it), and playing with other juveniles and adults.
 Recently, we discovered that young chimpanzees like to use sticks from the forest as toys, carrying a favorite stick around for long periods.
 They show a remarkable sex difference in how they use them.
-Girl chimpanzees carry their sticks close to them and even build sleeping nests to place their sticks in.
+Girls like Gola carry their sticks close to them and even build sleeping nests to place their sticks in.
 Boy chimpanzees are more likely to poke or hit other chimpanzees with their sticks.